DBS in advanced talks to buy SocGen Asia private bank -sources

-SINGAPORE/HONG KONG (Reuters) - Singapore's DBS Group Holdings (DBSM.SI) is in advanced talks to buy Societe Generale's (SOGN.PA) Asian private bank, a deal that would help boost its private banking assets by almost a third, sources familiar with the matter said.
+SINGAPORE Jan 22 (Reuters) - DBS Group Holdings, Southeast Asia's biggest lender, is in advanced talks to buy Societe Generale's Asian private bank which would help boost its private banking assets by almost a third, sources said.

 A successful deal would make it the third major transaction in Asia's competitive private banking landscape since the global financial crisis, as smaller players struggle to generate enough revenue to support expensive bankers and rising regulatory costs.